jason-fox/fox.jason.prismjs.dark-theme/README.md

 # Install

-The DITA-OT Extended class plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
+The DITA-OT Dark Theme CSS plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.

 ## Installing DITA-OT

 <a href="https://www.dita-ot.org"><img src="https://www.dita-ot.org/images/dita-ot-logo.svg" align="right" height="55"></a>

-The DITA-OT Pass Through plug-in is a file reader for the DITA Open Toolkit.
+The Dark Theme CSS plug-in is an override for the standard [Prism-JS](https://github.com/jason-fox/fox.jason.prismjs) CSS theme

 -   Full installation instructions for downloading DITA-OT can be found [here](https://www.dita-ot.org/3.3/topics/installing-client.html).